Myra-Security-GmbH/terraform-provider-myrasec/website/docs/d/tag_waf_rules.md

 * `sort` The order in which the rules take action.
 * `process_next` After a rule has been applied, the rule chain will be executed as determined.
 * `enabled` Define wether this rule is enabled or not.
-* `conditions` ll conditions of a rule have to be true for a rule to be executed.
+* `conditions` The conditions of a rule have to be true for a rule to be executed.
 * `actions` Refers to actions that are executed when all conditions of a rule are true.